oracle/odpi/doc/src/functions/dpiConn.rst

 .. function:: int dpiConn_ping(dpiConn* conn)

-    Pings the database to verify that the connection is still alive.
+    Pings the database to determine if a connection is usable.

+    This function does the local, light-weight checks of :func:`dpiConn_getIsHealthy()` and additionally performs a round-trip to the database if the local checks are successful.

+    The session pool internally may perform this check before returning a connection to the application.
+This depends on the value of DPI_DEFAULT_PING_INTERVAL and when the connection was returned to the pool.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    If DPI_FAILURE is returned, the application should close the connection.

     **conn** [IN] -- a reference to the connection which will be pinged.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

 .. function:: int dpiConn_prepareDistribTrans(dpiConn* conn, \